Brit Floyd: History

 The Band has toured extensively since 2011 and has featured guest musicians from Pink Floyd's studio and touring band line-ups.
 Pink Floyd bass player and vocalist Guy Pratt joined Brit Floyd on stage at Echo Arena Liverpool on 9 November 2013, and saxophonist and rhythm guitarist Scott Page joined them at Los Angeles's Orpheum Theatre on 17 June 2015, playing "Money" and "Us and Them" with the band.

 In 2016 the band embarked on "a massive 76-date US tour" featuring "an extended career-spanning setlist" that included a performance of Pink Floyd's 24-minute epic "Echoes" and featured a "million dollar stage design".

 At the conclusion of their 2022 world tour, a press release announced that Brit Floyd had parted ways with their longtime management (a small British production company called CMP Entertainment) and partnered with Palladium Entertainment.
 Due to the split, the band made new social media profiles along with a brand new website.
 With the announcement of the management change, the band also confirmed their plans for a 2023 world tour celebrating the 50th anniversary of Pink Floyd's 1973 album, The Dark Side of The Moon.

 In 2024, the band embarked on an international tour, P·U·L·S·E, celebrating 30 years of The Division Bell.
 The tour includes shows in the United States, Latvia, Norway, Sweden, Denmark, Germany, Italy, Switzerland, Belgium, The Netherlands and England.
 With special appearances by Durga McBroom, Scott Page, Harry Waters and P. J. Olsson.
 The Pulse tour was a commercial and public success, leading the band to record one of the shows performed during the tour.

+In 2026, the band announced the first dates of their latest tour of North America.
+Titled "Brit Floyd – The Moon, The Wall and Beyond," it will honor the albums The Dark Side of the Moon and The Wall.
+There are more than 50 dates currently scheduled.